kmyk/AtCoderProblemsStatic/README.md

 # scrape the submissions from AtCoder
 $ docker-compose up scraper

-# export the submissions to export/dist/
+# export the submissions to exporter/dist/
-$ docker-compose up database
+$ docker-compose up exporter
 ```